Damon Bruce: Beginnings at KNBR, national networks, and Sportsphone 680 (1997–2010)

-The Damon Bruce Show (2010–present)
+The Damon Bruce Show (2010–2023)

 After leaving SportsPhone 680, Bruce began hosting the noon-3 p.m.
 The Damon Bruce Show on sister station KTCT "KNBR 1050" on March 1, 2010.
 For a few weeks in 2011, Bruce returned to KNBR 680 to co-host the 9 a.m. to noon show with Gary Radnich. after a month Bruce returned to his show on 1050 and former SportsPhone680 host Larry Krueger began co-hosting with Gary.
 On the Damon Bruce show, Bruce comments on Bay Area and national sports and interviews journalists, athletes, and coaches.

 During the San Francisco Giants's championship season in 2012, the team revoked Bruce's press credentials for the postseason.
 The Giants were unhappy that Bruce had tweeted revealing photos he had taken of women in T-shirts wet from champagne during a clubhouse celebration after they clinched their division.

 In November 2013, Bruce delivered an eight-minute rant accusing the increased prevalence of women in sports journalism and discussion for, among other things, fostering public criticism of accused Miami Dolphins football player Richie Incognito, who was accused of bullying teammate Jonathan Martin.
 Beginning by acknowledging his words would be seen as misogynist, but that he was "so right," Bruce stated that "there are very few, a small handful, of women who are any good at this at all," and proclaimed "you see, I'm willing to share my sandbox as long as you're willing to remember: You're in my box."
 His comments generated a storm of media controversy and public outcry, culminating in his temporary suspension from KNBR 1050's "The Damon Bruce Show," and being stripped of his job broadcasting during San Francisco 49ers pre-game shows.

 Bruce's last show on KTCT was on March 10, 2014.
 The following day, competing station KGMZ "95.7 the Game" announced that Bruce would become the 3-7 p.m. host effective March 31.

 On March 9, 2023, Bruce was let go by KGMZ "95.7 the Game" in an apparent cost-cutting move by Audacy.
-Bruce has since announced on social media he will be starting the "Damon Bruce Sports" podcast.